Naren1520/Smart-ProjectManager/README.md

 ##  Challenges We Ran Into

 - **PDF Generation**: We initially struggled with `html2canvas` for generating certificates, as it failed to capture complex CSS styles and high-resolution images accurately.
 We pivoted to a **vector-based approach using `jsPDF`**, manually drawing the certificate layout and implementing custom canvas clipping for circular user avatars/logos to ensure pixel-perfect, printable results.
-- **AI Consistency**: Tuning the prompt for Gemini 1.5 Flash to consistently output structured JSON for task allocation required several iterations of prompt engineering.
+- **AI Consistency**: Tuning the prompt for Gemini 2.5 Flash to consistently output strictly formatted JSON mapping only to actual team members without hallucinating names.
+Implementing an intermediary "Task Proposal" step before pushing to the DB took several iterations of prompt engineering.

 ---